 Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK.
 Applicants who have relevant career experience are also welcome to apply.

-You are normally required to have a good first or second class honours degree (or equivalent from a university outside the UK).
-An intermediate knowledge of microeconomics and quantitative methods is preferred, but strong applicants with little or no prior training in economics may be admitted provided they attend a presessional course.
+You will need an intermediate knowledge of microeconomics and quantitative methods, however, strong applicants with little or no training in economics may be admitted, provided you attend a pre-sessional economics course.

 Months of entry

 Develop your research skills for agricultural economics and food economics with our MSc by Research Agricultural and Food Economics master’s degree.

 During your studies you’ll develop applied economics and marketing skills – including quantitative and qualitative research techniques – and then apply them to a diverse range of contemporary farm, food and rural issues in both developed and developing country contexts.